dojo-modeling/dojo-docs/data-registration.md

 ## Getting started

-The data registration workflow currently support registering 4 data types:
+The data registration workflow currently supports 4 data types:

 * CSV
 * Excel
 * NetCDF
 * GeoTIFF

-You may begin by navigating to [dojo-modeling.com](https://dojo-modeling.com) and selecting Data registration.
+You can register a dataset by clicking the Register a Dataset link on the Dojo landing page or above the list of all existing datasets.
 Please reach out to [dojo@jataware.com](mailto:dojo@jataware.com) for credentials or help with the application.
 From there you will be asked for basic metadata about your dataset.

 > Please provide as much information as possible throughout the data registration process to ensure that sufficient information is available to end-users of your dataset.